25 January 2020

 - da-da-DUM da-da-DUM da-da-DUM

 Limerick writers occasionally stick an extra unstressed syllable at the end of a line, and/or skip a line’s first unstressed syllable, or use a word that splits between the end of one line and the beginning of the next (‘clear-ly’ in the fourth stanza above is an example of this).
 Rules stretch to allow some trickery around the edges, and the tricks can make the poems funny, or funnier.
 Humour in limericks is so pervasive (especially in the dirty ones) that a serious limerick is doomed to eternal disrespect.
-It can’t escape the paradox that a limerick that isn’t funny is funny because it isn’t funny.
+It can’t escape the paradox: a limerick that isn’t funny is funny because it isn’t funny.

 The expectation of humour in limericks may be an acquired cultural preconception that they’re supposed to be funny, but at a deeper level I suspect that the three-beat anapaest has something to do with it.
 Odd numbers are… odd.
 Funny.
 In Monty Python and the Holy Grail, the banging-coconut horses canter, a three-beat gait, the anapaest of equine locomotion.
 They do not trot, an equine spondee of two equal beats.
 My post about the film and its Henry IV subtitles contains a video clip of Scene 1, where you can hear the cantering coconuts.
 Whether the Pythons made their choice overtly or innately, they chose correctly.
 Trotting coconuts would not be as funny.